pilot2254/contrast-bot/FEEDBACKS.md

 @unknown5
 > Add a work command where the user can go to work and earn money.
 There should be a short cooldown period before working again (10 seconds).
 The salary depends on the user's current balance to maintain balance.
 There is also a chance to earn more while working (it's also gambling, but you can't lose anything).
 I hope you know what I mean.

+@verygoodpizzaa
+> There should be more repeat steps (for example 20 or more if possible) for all games that support the repeat system, so the bot won't be so slow